DreamWaterFound/OpenRATSLAM_for_ROS-Kinetic/README.md

 ## Different from the original code

-All the codes I modified has made markers in the files, which looks like:
+All the codes I modified were marked in the files and it looks like:

 ```
 /* ==============================↓↓↓↓↓==== [deleted] ====↓↓↓↓↓===================================